dy/sprae/readme.md

 ## Reactivity

-Sprae uses _preact-flavored signals_ store for reactivity with sandboxing and inheritance.
+Sprae uses _preact-flavored signals_ store for reactivity with sandboxing.

 ```js
 import sprae from 'sprae'